-$^{7}$ In Europe, Dutch is the mother tongue of some 23 million persons.
+7 In Europe, Dutch is the mother tongue of some 23 million persons.

-&lt;sup>8 Parliamentary Papers II 2012-2013, 33 400 VIII, no. 92.
+8 Parliamentary Papers II 2012-2013, 33 400 VIII, no. 92.

-2005, and are still considered to be up to date.
-These five functions are: providing knowledge and information through the lending function (1), offering training and education opportunities (2), promoting reading and introducing members to literature (3), introducing members to art and culture (4), the library as a place for meeting and debate (5)9.
-The first three functions - also referred to as "reading, teaching and informing" - are traditionally at the heart of the library services.
-The public library services practice shows that the functions "art and culture" and "meeting and debate" are gaining importance, while that of the classic lending function is decreasing.
-For example, many libraries are developing into meeting places for students with study places and study materials.
-In regions where the facilities level is under pressure, the meeting function is also becoming increasingly important.
-The three classic library functions "reading, teaching, informing" gain substance and public value when combined with the functions "art and culture" and "meeting and debate".
-This gives the collections of public libraries more relief and wider use through meetings with authors or through the connection of literature with other expressions of art and culture.
+9 The functions are derived from the Basic Library Guideline of VOB and VNG, 2005.
+The Central Government, IPO and VNO have taken these functions as the basis for the Library Charter dated 17 December 2009.

+meetings with authors or through the connection of literature with other expressions of art and culture.
 The bill defines a public library and offers the physical library room to develop, depending on the local needs and possibilities.
 Therefore, the bill is based, also in response to the opinion by the Council for Culture, on five library functions.
 A restriction to the three classic functions "reading, teaching, informing" would be too much of a limitation of the framework of the public library in its current form.
 To avoid any misunderstandings: a place where there are only debates or lectures by authors is, of course, not a public library.